A modern power plant featuring large cooling towers and a blue facade. Power lines run in the foreground.

 Two versions of process: “dry” in continuous operation/ “wet”

-• The purpose of the demonstration system is to refine and perform long-term testing of innovative versions of procedures to reduce mercury emissions in flue gas from lignite/coal-fired power stations using lignite coke (HOK®) in continuous, automated operation
+• The purpose of the demonstration system was to refine and perform long-term testing of innovative versions of procedures to reduce mercury emissions in flue gas from lignite/coal-fired power stations using lignite coke (HOK®) in continuous, automated operation

 • Full-scale system at a flue gas train at the BoA1 lignite power station in Niederaussem, volumetric flow of flue gas approx. 1.6 m3N/h